-For example, if we are looking at why children with disabilities are not going to the school, we have to think about existing education policies, attitudes (of teachers, of other children, of families), physical accessibilities, transport, school fees, skills of the teachers, number of children in the class, and so on.
+For example, if in our research we are looking at why children with disabilities are not going to the school, we have to think about existing education policies, attitudes (of teachers, of other children, of families), physical accessibilities, transport, school fees, skills of the teachers, number of children in the class, and so on.
+Most persons have some ideas about the causes of problems and it is important for them to learn to not focus only on their own ideas, but learn to see issues from different point of views.
 I prefer to dedicate one day of training to making the future researchers doing different exercises about the possible causes of different problems.

-The researchers also need training about general skills such as asking questions, listening with empathy, being respectful to people, and being aware about their own prejudices.
+The researchers also need training about general skills such as how to ask questions, listening with empathy, being respectful to people, and being aware about their own prejudices.
 They also need to reflect on issues of confidentiality, privacy and ethics.

 They may also need some specific skills such as how to run a focus group or how to interview persons, which will depend upon the research methodology.

 Finally, the researchers need to understand the diversities of their own marginalisation.
-For example, in emancipatory disability research, persons with disabilities need to understand the diversity of ways in which barriers affect them because of their different disabilities.
+For example, in Emancipatory Disability Research, persons with disabilities need to understand the diversity of ways in which barriers affect them because of their different disabilities.
 Some of the barriers faced by a blind person will be very different from the barriers faced a wheel-chair user, while other barriers may be similar.
-Thus, I feel that it is important for the researchers to be aware of their own differences and to be inclusive.
+Thus, I feel that it is important for the researchers to be aware of their own differences, acknowledge their own negative attitudes and learn to be inclusive.

 Support Staff for the Emancipatory Research